-Particulars Basis points Effect on profit / loss and equity for the year 2019-20 Effect on profit / loss and equity for the year 2018-19
+Particulars Basis points Effect on profit / loss and equity for the year 2019-20 year 2018

 Borrowings

 Increase in basis points + 25 (7.82) (4.61)

 Decrease in basis points - 25 7.82 4.61

 41.3(A).
 Capital

 The Company actively manages its capital base to cover risks inherent to its business and meet the capital adequacy requirement of RBI.
 The adequacy of the Company's capital is monitored using, among other measures, the regulations issued by RBI.